 Condition and Ownership

-Buyers should carefully inspect the condition of chattels included in the sale to ensure they are in the expected state.
+Buyers should carefully inspect the condition of movable personal property included in the sale to ensure they are in the expected state.
 Sellers must ensure that they have legal ownership and the right to transfer ownership of the chattels being sold.

 Disclosure of Defects